marinuslouw/exegetic-new-site/content/internal/procedure-version-control.md

 origin	https://gitlab.com/exegetic/<repository_name>.git (fetch)
 origin	https://gitlab.com/exegetic/<repository_name>.git (push)
 ```
-This states the if we make any changes and "push" to the cloud repository, or the "origin", this will be to the location specified above.
+This states that if we make any changes and "push" to the cloud repository, or the "origin", this will be to the location specified above.
 Similarily if we "pull" any changes made by others on the same repository into our copy, we will "pull" changes made to the "origin" into our copy of the repository.

 ## Connecting Existing Local Repository To A Remote Repository